CaP-X: A Framework for Benchmarking and Improving Coding Agents for Robot Manipulation: CaP-Bench: Evaluating Frontier Models

 \textbf{Models.} We evaluate 12 state-of-the-art vision-language and language models, including closed-source frontier models (Gemini-3-Pro~\cite{google_deepmind_gemini3pro_modelcard_2025}, OpenAI GPT o1~\cite{openai_o1_system_card_2024}, o4-mini~\cite{openai_o4mini_system_card_2025}, 5.1~\cite{openai_gpt5_1_2025} and 5.2~\cite{openai_gpt5_2_2025}, and Claude Haiku 4.5~\cite{anthropic_claude_haiku_4_5_2025} and Opus 4.5~\cite{anthropic_claude_opus_4_5_2025}, and open source models (OpenAI GPT-OSS-20B and 120B~\cite{openai_gpt_oss_120b_2025}, Qwen3 235B~\cite{qwen_qwen3_235b_2025}, Qwen-2.5-Coder-7B-Instruct, Kimi K2 Instruct~\cite{moonshot_ai_2025}, and DeepSeek-V3.1-Terminus~\cite{deepseekai2024deepseekv3technicalreport}).

-\textbf{Task Suite.} Primary analysis is performed across 7 core tasks ranging from single-arm manipulation to bimanual coordination: \textit{Cube Lift, Cube Stack, Spill Wipe, Peg Insertion, Cube Re-stack, Two-Arm Lift,} and \textit{Two-Arm Handover}.
-Each task is evaluated with 100 trials per tier.
-In \cref{sec:capagent}, we further extend this analysis to diverse long-horizon settings using tasks from LIBERO-PRO \cite{zhou2025liberopro} and BEHAVIOR \cite{li2024behavior1k} (see \cref{sec:capagent}).
+\textbf{Simulation Task Suite.} Primary analysis is performed across 7 core tasks ranging from single-arm manipulation to bimanual coordination: \textit{Cube Lift, Cube Stack, Spill Wipe, Peg Insertion, Cube Re-stack, Two-Arm Lift,} and \textit{Two-Arm Handover}.
+Each task is evaluated with 100 trials per tier, where each tier specifies the available primitives, interaction mode, and feedback/grounding signal.
+These 7 tasks are an intentionally controlled core for ablating abstraction, iteration, and grounding under matched conditions; the full release of \gymname{} ships 187 tasks (7 Robosuite + 130 LIBERO-PRO + 50 BEHAVIOR) for broader community evaluation.
+In \cref{sec:capagent}, we further extend this analysis to diverse long-horizon settings using tasks from LIBERO-PRO~\cite{zhou2025liberopro} and BEHAVIOR~\cite{li2024behavior1k}.

 \textbf{Protocol}.
-We evaluate models using a \textbf{Zero-Shot Pass@1} protocol.
+We evaluate models using \textbf{Zero-Shot Pass@1}~\citep{chen2021codex,jimenez2024swebench}.
 Within a trial, agents may interact with the environment over one or multiple turns, observing execution feedback and generating subsequent code to recover from errors or extract additional information; the environment is never reset during the trial.
-Unlike evaluation settings that permit retries through environment resets, each task instance allows only one continuous interaction episode.
-Coding agent task performance is compared against that of human expert-written reference solutions under identical environments and primitives.
+Coding agent task performance is compared against that of human expert-written reference solutions under identical environments and primitives (see Appendix~\ref{app:human_expert}).
 We introduce 4 single-turn tiers (S1-S4) and 4 multi-turn tiers (M1-M4) to \benchname{}.
-Please refer to \cref{tab:capbench-levels} for a tabular comparison.
+Refer to \cref{tab:capbench-levels} for a tabular comparison.
+The tiers vary three axes faced by any code-as-policy practitioner: (1) \textit{primitive abstraction} (human macros vs.\ low-level primitives), (2) \textit{level-of-iteration} (single-turn vs.\ multi-turn with structured execution feedback), and (3) \textit{mode of grounding} (raw visual inputs vs.\ text descriptions from a separate VLM).
+CaP-Bench isolates these axes via independently controllable tiers.